School of Languages and Cultures at Purdue University. Choose among 15 languages.

 The College of Liberal Art and SLC also provide ways for students to accelerate degree completion and enhance their programs of study.
 The Degree in Three program offers a path for students to earn their degrees in three years while saving money on college expenses.

-The new Degree + program enables students to complete two degrees at the same time.
+The new Degree + program enables students to complete two degrees at the same time, with no extra cost.
+This unique opportunity is ideal for STEM students who are interested in language study.
+Purdue students from the College of Health Human Sciences, Polytechnic Institute, and the College of Science have joined the Degree+ program.
+Graduating with two degrees increases your job prospects and salary.
 Any student outside of the College of Liberal Art is eligible for the program.

 The School of Languages and Cultures provides courses in the following languages:

 - Ancient Greek